 - "Enter" means for you to type one or more characters.
 "Select" or "Choose" means for you to use one of the predefined choices. - Command and arrow keys are enclosed in square brackets.
 [ENTER] means the Enter, or carriage return key; [ESC] means the Escape key and [SPACE BAR] means the Space Bar. - Mouse action sequences are denoted using a comma.
-For example, "In Windows, click Start, Settings and then Control Panel" means first click the Start button, then point your mouse pointer to Settings and then click Control Panel. - "e.g.," is a shorthand for "for instance", and "i.e.," means "that is" or "in other words". - The ES-2108 Series may be referred to as "the ES-2108", "the switch", or "the device" in this User's Guide.
+For example, "click the Apple icon, Control Panels and then Modem" means first click the Apple icon, then point your mouse pointer to Control Panels and then click Modem. - For brevity's sake, we will use "e.g.," as a shorthand for "for instance", and "i.e.," for "that is" or "in other words" throughout this manual. - The ES-2024 Series Ethernet Switch may be referred to as "the switch" or "the device" in this User's Guide.

-Preface 29
+Preface 28